apollo-fyi/apollo-docs/docs/attendee_roles.md

 - Use an [existing role](#persistent-attendee-roles) on your server

 Once an attendee role is setup, attendees will be given the role when they sign up for the event.
-The role will be removed when a user removes their sign up, or the event is deleted.
+The role will be removed from attendees when they remove their signup, or the event is deleted.

 !!! warning
     Apollo must have the `Manage Roles` permission in order to assign roles to